-- 2. Within its Terms of Reference the Standards Committee is obliged to monitor the operation of the Members' Code of Conduct and this report is the fourth overview since the Code of Conduct was introduced. - 3.
-In this report I will:- - refer to the new Members' Code of Conduct approved by the Council in July 2007; - summarise the work of the Committee since the last Annual Report in June 2006; - provide a brief summary of the complaints that have been referred to the Standards Board for England since the last Annual Report; - give details of training for members; - propose some action points for 2007/8.
+- Within its Terms of Reference the Standards Committee is obliged to monitor the operation of the Members' Code of Conduct and this report is the fourth overview since the Code of Conduct was introduced. - 3.
+This report, which was approved by the Standards Committee on the 18th October 2007:- - refers to the new Members' Code of Conduct approved by the Council in July 2007; - summarises the work of the Committee since the last Annual Report in June 2006: - provides a brief summary of the complaints that have been referred to the Standards Board for England since the last Annual Report; - gives details of training for members; - proposes some action points for 2007/8.